by TeachThought Staff

 Technology provides ways for students to learn anywhere and at any time, and affords the possibility of providing learning at a pace that is comfortable for each student.

-Teachers can teach students from inside the traditional classroom, “the brick-and-mortar” as it is called, or from other places anywhere around the world.
+Teachers can teach students from inside the traditional classroom, ‘the brick-and-mortar’ as it is called, or from other places anywhere around the world.
 Lessons can be pre-recorded and shared or streamed live, and students can access these types of tools at any time and refer back to them as needed.
-The availability of tools which lend themselves to more interaction between the teacher and the students–and the content can continue, in the mind of the student, to grow.
+The availability of tools that lend themselves to more interaction between the teacher and the students–and the content can continue, in the mind of the student, to grow.

 They Can Learn Anytime, Anywhere

 The use of technology can mean that learning is no longer confined to the traditional time and setting of the classroom.
 In this way, it opens up the learning environment to anytime, anywhere–and at a pace that is comfortable for the students as well.

 Teachers and students can access so many resources to teach the content and to help understand and then apply the knowledge they have gained.
 And when students are given choices in how to show what they have learned, they are more likely to be engaged and excited for learning.
 They will feel valued, and the lesson and learning will be more meaningful because it has been made personal to them.
 Given support, students can find resources that meet their needs, and teachers can also use these resources to find out what the student needs are.

 With the multiple ways to assess students using digital tools today, teachers can have the data instantly, through live results, and can provide feedback to students when they need it the most.
 Students can take this information and then build on their own skills, and when they can’t or choose not to, you know where to start when helping them and their families growing as master learners.